 American Society for Environmental History: Environment & War Group

-Ben's teaching in Deakin's Australian Studies programme encompasses Australian social, cultural, and environmental history, immigration and demography, the legacies of imperialism and colonialism, and histories of Australia at war in the twentieth century.
-He has previously taught across urban studies, contemporary global history, and in politics and policy studies.
+Ben's teaching encompasses Australian social, cultural, and environmental history, immigration and demography, the legacies of imperialism and colonialism, and histories of Australia at war in the twentieth century.
+He has also taught across urban studies, contemporary global history, and in politics and policy studies.

 AIA106 - Sex, Race, and Australia's People